mauro-vb/graph-visualization-project/README.md

    pip install -r requirements.txt
    ```
 ### Running the Application\n\
-To start the Streamlit application, run the following command in the terminal from the project directory:\n\
+To start the Streamlit application, run the following command in the terminal from the project directory:
 ```bash
 streamlit run main.py
 ```